chouqin/spark/docs/mllib-clustering.md

 The following code snippets can be executed in `spark-shell`.

-In the following example after loading and parsing data, we use the [`KMeans`](api/scala/index.html#org.apache.spark.mllib2.clustering.KMeans) object to cluster the data into two clusters.
+In the following example after loading and parsing data, we use the [`KMeans`](api/scala/index.html#org.apache.spark.mllibnew.clustering.KMeans) object to cluster the data into two clusters.
 The number of desired clusters is passed to the algorithm.
 We then compute Within Set Sum of Squared Error (WSSSE).
 You can reduce this error measure by increasing *k*.
 In fact the optimal *k* is usually one where there is an "elbow" in the WSSSE graph.

 {% highlight scala %}
-import org.apache.spark.mllib2.clustering.KMeans
+import org.apache.spark.mllibnew.clustering.KMeans
-import org.apache.spark.mllib2.linalg.Vectors
+import org.apache.spark.mllibnew.linalg.Vectors

 // Load and parse the data
 val data = sc.textFile("data/mllib/kmeans_data.txt")